mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 set "_\<GALLERY>_@_\<MODEL_NAME>_".
 Gallery defaults to HuggingFace.

-* NOTE: *  I reccomend using LocalAI own binary to install the models!
+* NOTE: *  I recommend using LocalAI own binary to install the models!
 -->
 <!-- LocalAI only tested with text and chat completion models (vision) -->